glacials/housebot/README.md

 # housebot

-Housebot is an IRC bot that controls Z-Wave devices, like outlets or lights, with a voting system.
+Housebot is an Twitch chat bot that controls Z-Wave devices, like outlets or lights, with a voting system.
 For now he only controls binary switch devices, not multi-level devices like faders.
 To use his home automation abilities you will need a Z-Wave hub-like device hooked up to whatever machine you run him on.
 I use the Aeon Z-Stick Series 2.

 Housebot uses [Node.js][1] and [node-openzwave][2].
 He is licensed under the [MIT license][3], aka the "do whatever you want with me" license. <3